georgepaterson/jquery-plugin/README.md

 The plugin has been scaffolded using the [Yeoman jQuery generator][yeoman].

+### Requirements

+The plugin scaffold uses Grunt and Bower, Node is required for the build environment.

+With Node installed, on the command line, at the project root, run Node install to get the required Node modules for the Grunt tasks.

+	$ node install

+With Bower installed, on the command line, at the project root, run Bower install to get the jQuery and QUnit Bower components.

+	$ bower install

-There are three possible grunt tasks for this project accessible through the command line.
+With Grunt installed there are three possible grunt tasks for this project accessible through the command line.

 	$ grunt